dotnet/EntityFramework.Docs/entity-framework/efcore-and-ef6/index.md

 ## Entity Framework 6

 Entity Framework 6 (EF6) is a tried and tested data access technology.
 It was first released in 2008, as part of .NET Framework 3.5 SP1 and Visual Studio 2008 SP1.
 Starting with the 4.1 release it has shipped as the [EntityFramework](https://www.nuget.org/packages/EntityFramework/) NuGet package.
-EF6 runs on the .NET Framework 4.x, which means it runs only on Windows.
+EF6 runs on the .NET Framework 4.x and .NET Core from 3.0 onwards.

 EF6 continues to be a supported product, and will continue to see bug fixes and minor improvements.

 ## Entity Framework Core

 Entity Framework Core (EF Core) is a complete rewrite of EF6 that was first released in 2016.
 It ships in Nuget packages, the main one being [Microsoft.EntityFrameworkCore](https://www.nuget.org/packages/Microsoft.EntityFrameworkCore/).
-EF Core is a cross-platform product that can run on .NET Core or .NET Framework.
+EF Core is a cross-platform product that runs on .NET Core.

 EF Core was designed to provide a developer experience similar to EF6.
 Most of the top-level APIs remain the same, so EF Core will feel familiar to developers who have used EF6.